advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 ### 3. Understand that normal paths don't appear arbitrarily

 All functions of finite types `A -> B` can be enumerated.
-This means, that you can list them.
+This means that you can list them.

 Since every function might have normal paths, they can't go and come as you like.